jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-pluginAPI.md

 ### Description

 Use this method in a plugin file to mark a parameter as containing an element that should be preloaded.
 The method should be called in the plugin file such that it gets called when the file is loaded.

+The `conditional_function` function is passed a single argument containing the trial object.

 ### Example